Name Variates: Mephistophiles, Mephistophilis, Mesphito, Memostophiles, Methosophiles, Megastophiles, Mephisto, Mephist

 According to The Black Raven, Mephistophilis is the master of various arts and rules over luck or fortune.
 He can be called upon to cause instantaneous learning, but the grimoire specifies that Mephistophilis must be summoned four times (?).
 Mesphito takes on something of a tutelary role in this grimoire, comparable in nature to the role which Lucifuge plays.
 The legions which follow Mephistophilis bring about infamously quick results.

-In Praxis Magia Faustiana, Mephistophiles’s name is rendered as Mephistophiel in order to fit the orthodox name structure of a fallen angel.
+In Praxis Magia Faustiana, Mephistophiles’s name is rendered as Mephistophiel.
 Herein Mesphito is attributed to Jupiter and is said to appear either as an igneous bear or a bald man in a black cape.

 The Book of Mephisto describes Mesphito as a grand initiator and the father of the sabbat.
 He’s referred to as a trickster, guide, psychopomp, and spirit of transformation.
 Herein he is attributed to the infernal realm named Samael (Mercury/Adrammelech).
 The Golden Dawn, however, attributed Mesphito to Thagirion (Black Sun/Belphagore), and it is my personal opinion that he is truly attributed to both.

 The lore on Mesphito presents him as being one of Hell’s seven rulers.
 The title given to these seven rulers, however, differs from text to text– Grand Dukes, Princes, or Grand Chiefs.

 Contemporary authorities identify Mephistophiles with Satan, but they cite no credible reason for that postulation.
 Since modern authorities identify everything (even Mammon some reason) with Satan, we will be disregarding their opinion.